QEC-pages/QDistRnd/joss/paper.md

 We are grateful to Ilya Dumer for multiple helpful discussions on the subject.
-LPP was financially supported in part by the NSF Division of Physics via grant No. 1820939, and by the Government of the Russian Federation through the ITMO Fellowship and Professorship Program.
+LPP was financially supported in part by the NSF Division of Physics via grants 1820939 and 2112848, and by the Government of the Russian Federation through the ITMO Fellowship and Professorship Program.
 V. K. K. acknowledges the support from the Georg H. Endress foundation.